kolenaIO/kolena/docs/metrics/spearman-correlation.md

 signifies a strong negative monotonic correlation, meaning as one variable increases, the other decreases.
 A value of 0 indicates no monotonic correlation between the variables.

+!!!example
+    You can access an example use of Spearman's Correlation on the [STS Benchmark](https://shorturl.at/Y6nS9) on Kolena's public dataset.

 ## Implementation Details

 The Spearman's Rank Correlation is calculated by ranking the data points and then applying